supergus/documentation_public/docs/glossary.rst

     artificial intelligence
     AI
-        We feel a bit guilty using this term, because most people assume this refers to a artificial general intelligence, or AGI, which does not yet exist, and may not ever be possible to create.
+        We feel a bit guilty using this term, because many people assume "AI" refers to a artificial general intelligence, or AGI, which does not yet exist, and may not ever be possible to create.
 A true AGI would be able to understand or learn any task that a human can perform, and could possibly attain self-awareness or consciousness.
-        Liveline Technologies employs advanced :term:`machine learning<machine learning>` techniques that are often described as "AI" in casual conversation.
+        Liveline Technologies employs advanced :term:`machine learning<machine learning>` techniques that are often described as AI in casual conversation.

     machine learning
     ML